^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• improvement of image quality;
+• improving image quality;

 • magnification of the image on the retina;

-• expansion of the field of view.
+• expansion of the field of vision.

-The expansion of the "tunnel" field of vision is effective at a sufficiently high acute central vision; carried out with the help of reverse telescopes and negative lenses of high refractions.
+Expansion of the "tunnel" field of vision is effective with sufficiently high central visual acuity; it is carried out using reverse telescopes and negative lenses of high refraction.

 You are reporting a typo in the following text: